raspberrypilearning/fl-programming-robotics/week-1/fl-progrobot-w1-step12.md

 **Debugging components**

 A lot of the things you have done this week will be completely new to you, especially the components you are using.
-When you deal with components rather than products you forgo some of the hand holding that comes with a pre-built device.
+Dealing with components rather than products means you forgo some of the hand holding that comes with a pre-built device.

 ![A character (preferrably male) looking at a component - feel free to use the UDS or line sensor - they look confused by the device]()

 When you buy components you have to figure out how they work and test them.
-When the components are new to you, this can be a challenging process - as you don't know what to look for or how to test the component.
+If the components are new to you, this can be a challenging process - as you don't know what to look for or how to test the component.

 **Cardboard is easy - not strong**